Gary Kershaw

-Gary Kershaw was a NASCAR driver from Victoria, British Columbia, Canada.
+Gary Kershaw (born 1937) is a former NASCAR driver from Victoria, British Columbia, Canada.

 Career

 1968

 Kershaw was the 1968 stock car champion at Western Speedway in Victoria.
 He moved up to the Super Stock division in 1969, and won the 1969 track championship.

 1981

-Kershaw made his NASCAR debut at Riverside International Raceway competing in a NASCAR West Series combined event with NASCAR Winston Cup Series, so he was the best West series driver at the end of the race, however he is credited with a 12th-place finish in both series.
-He also competed in West Series following event at Phoenix and finished 17th.
+Kershaw made his NASCAR debut at Riverside International Raceway competing in a NASCAR Winston West Series combined event with the NASCAR Winston Cup Series, and was the highest finishing West driver in the race, credited with a 12th-place finish in both series and scoring points equivalent to a win in the West Series.
+He also competed in the following West Series event at Phoenix and finished 17th.

 1982

-Kershaw returned to NASCAR West Series and ran 4 races, in all of them he finished in the Top 10, with a best finish of 7th (twice).
+Kershaw returned to the Winston West Series in 1982 and competed in four races, finishing in the top ten in all of them with a best finish of seventh twice.